whitneywooyy/ecommerce-part-two/README.md

 Most companies sell some sort of product and service.
 For this project we will simulate buidling an eCommerce application.
 We will finish this project over the next two days.

-Today you are going to convert our current Mongo functionality to use Mongoose.
-You will be creating a Product model and replacing our current product functionality with that model.
+Today you are going to convert the current Mongo functionality to use Mongoose.
+You will be creating a Product model and replacing the current product functionality with that model.
 You will also be creating a user model.
-You'll use MongoDB's indexing feature so we can quickly grab users.
+You'll use MongoDB's indexing feature to be able to quickly grab users.
 If you have time, you'll also integrate authentication and the Mongoose model hooks/middleware.

 Use this README for instructions today, but use your codebase and push to your repository from day one.